 4. Staying active helps maintain proper health and wellness.
 Swim, bike, walk, and visit the gym regularly.
 The best exercise regimen should combine aerobic activity, strengthening, and stretching.

 5. Stay hydrated to maintain fluidity in the joints and soft tissue elasticity.
 The spinal discs are highly vulnerable to the loss of hydration.
-If they sink, you will be prone to such painful disc conditions as ruptures and bulging.
+If they sink, you will be prone to painful disc conditions such as ruptures and bulging.
 Additionally, when the spine loses its protective padding, you will lose structural health.

 7. Be careful when lifting any object.
 It is easy to twist your body the wrong way and cause damage to your spine.
 If the item is too heavy, get help instead of trying to lift it on your own.

 8.Quit Smoking.
 Smokers are more prone to have serious back pain.
 This is because nicotine restricts blood flow towards the discs along the spinal column that act as a cushion to your vertebrae.

 9. While standing, ensure that one foot is placed before the other one as far as possible and bend the knees slightly to take pressure off the lower back.